whopperprinting/LayerLapse/docs/diy-build-guide.md

 | Breadboard jumper wires | [What I used](https://amzn.to/3RqsenG) |
 | Magnets | [What I used](https://amzn.to/4j6uLz9) |

-You'll also need an AC Power dummy battery (get one compatible with your camera).
+You'll also need an AC power dummy battery (get one compatible with your camera).
 You'll need this for long printing sessions, so your camera doesn't die mid print.
 This is [what I used](https://amzn.to/3XERjiq) for my Nikon camera.

 ### Optional: